Crepes St. Jacques is a copycat recipe from the old Magic Pan restaurant chain and the flavor of this is outstanding.

 I knew it wouldn’t take long for me to try a savory crepe dish.
 After having so much fun making sweet crepes, I had to go for savory.
-And Christine had told me how good this meal could be.
 (See Fresh Fruit Filled Crepes).
 This is Crepes St. Jacques, which is a crepe filled with scallops cooked in a mushroom bechamel sauce, then accented with cheese.

 Here’s a look at the creamy, scallop filling.